Funeral Directors Category: South East England

 After moving from the corporate world to work for an independent funeral director at Deal and Woodnesborough, Paul expanded his experience to every aspect of running a business, and in 2006 he made the decision to start his own company.
 Sullivan and Son opened on March 31st 2007, and for the first few years was entirely run by Paul on his own.

-Alex joined Paul on a part time basis in 2009, and Julie came to work with them some years later.
-The small team now carries out ten times as many funerals as Paul did in his first year, as Sullivan and Son’s reputation has grown in the area.
+Alex joined Paul on a part time basis in 2009 and the small team now carries out ten times as many funerals as Paul did in his first year, as Sullivan and Son’s reputation has grown in the area.
 Families who have been clients in the past are now coming back to the company to help them again when another family member dies – a sure sign that the standards of service are as good as you can get from this small company.

-When Paul’s not working his two sons keep him busy and he’s a keen member of the Dover Rotary Club and the Dover Society as well as enjoying golf, cycling, watching movies, listening to rock/blues and playing drums.
+When Paul’s not working, his two sons and little daughter keep him busy and he’s a keen member of the Dover Rotary Club and the Dover Society as well as enjoying golf, cycling, watching movies, listening to rock/blues and playing drums.

 Paul is not your stereotypical funeral director – if you want him to dress up in Victorian garb then he will, but he’s just as happy to conduct a funeral in something less formal.
 Paul’s philosophy is “the funeral should not be centred on the funeral director, but in our role as master of ceremonies we need to be identifiable to all mourners.”